What to do if you can not afford a mortgage

 If you have been through a spell of financial difficulty where it has impacted on your ability to afford your mortgage it is highly likely that a record of this will be noted on your credit file.
 Indeed, it may not simply be your mortgage that was affected.
 Whilst it is unlikely that a lender can assist if you have current mortgage arrears, certain lenders will take a view on many different bad credit events.
 Here at Just Mortgage Brokers, together with our trusted associates, we have access to many lenders that will consider applicants with a record of

-We will try to assist you whatever your adverse mortgage needs, so contact us today and one of our bad credit mortgage advisers will be on hand to discuss your situation.
+We will try to assist you whatever your adverse mortgage needs, so contact us today and one of our bad credit mortgage advisors will be on hand to discuss your situation.

 Try our mortgage affordability calculator below.